SimonBackx/Slack-PHP-Webhook/README.md

 # SlackPhp
-Easy to use PHP library to post messages on your Slack Channel (or multiple).
+Easy to use PHP library to post messages in Slack.

 # Setup
 Log in on slack.com with your team.
 Go to the page with all your integrations.
 Add a new incoming webhook.